redis/jedis/README.md

 Join the mailing-list at [http://groups.google.com/group/jedis_redis](http://groups.google.com/group/jedis_redis)

-## What will be available soon?
-- Sharding with connection pooling and with pipelining
-- More examples and documentation
-- More and more code and performance improvements

-Stay close because things are going fast!

 ## Ok.. so what can I do with Jedis?
 All of the following redis features are supported: